-3. Fully regulated manufacturing (as per the GHTF/IMDRF model)
+Fully regulated manufacturing (as per the GHTF/IMDRF model)

-In this case, the regulator treats healthcare institutions and healthcare professionals that/who undertake manufacturing the same way they treat traditional manufacturers.
+In this case, the regulator treats HCFs and healthcare professionals that/who undertake manufacturing the same way they treat traditional manufacturers.

-These 'point-of-care manufacturers' need to ensure their medical devices are correctly classified, and need to follow the usual regulatory requirements to obtain pre-market approval, according to the risk classification, in the jurisdiction in which the devices are supplied.
+These 'POC manufacturers' need to ensure their medical devices are correctly classified and follow the usual regulatory requirements to obtain pre-market approval according to the risk classification in the jurisdiction in which the devices are supplied.

-Manufacturers are required to meet both pre- and post-market regulatory requirements in the jurisdiction where their medical devices are supplied; these might include, for example, implementation of appropriate quality management systems generation of clinical evidence; compliance with safety and performance standards; design; testing; manufacturing standards; undertake supplier control (including outsourcing of different elements of manufacture); the provision of labels and information; registration; and post-market surveillance, corrective action, and adverse-event reporting.
+Manufacturers are required to meet both pre- and post-market regulatory requirements in the jurisdiction where their medical devices are supplied; these might include, for example, implementation of appropriate quality management systems; generation of clinical evidence; compliance with safety and performance standards; design; testing; manufacturing standards; undertake supplier control (including outsourcing of different elements of manufacture); the provision of labels and information; registration; and post-market surveillance, corrective action, and adverse-event reporting.

 Note: Relevant GHTF/IMDRF guidance documents are included in the references section above.

-&lt;sup>16 This is introduced in Appendix 1.
+&lt;sup>17 This is introduced in Appendix 1